-$h{channel_quant} =$ quantize_delays ( tap_spacing, verbose) Calling object Single object Description Fixes the path dela ys to a grid of delay bins For some applications, e.g. channel emulation, it is not possible to achieve an infinite delay accumulation, when the delays are rounded to a fixed grid of delay-bins (also refereed to as "taps") time-evolving channel is no longer smooth.
-When a delay "jumps" from one delay-bin to the next when a MT is moving away from the BS, the phases in the frequency domain representation of channel will suddenly change as well.
-Multi-carrier communications systems with closed-loop chadaption (e.g. OFDM, WiFi, LTE, etc.) will exhibit poor performance in this case.
-This me corrects this problem by approximating the "real" delay value by two delays at a fixed spacing.
-For example: when we assume that the required tap spacing is 5 ns (which corresponds to a 200 sample-rate) and the distance between BS and MT is 10 m, the delay of the LOS path would be ns.
+h_channel_quant = h_channel_quant = quantize_delays (tap_spacing, max_no_taps, i_rxant, i_txant, fix_taps, verbose) Calling object Single object Single object Description Fixes the path delays to a grid of delay bins For some applications, e.g. channel emulation, it is not possible to achieve an infinite delay accuracy.
+However, when the delays are rounded to a fixed grid of delay-bins (also referred to as "taps"), the time-evolving channel is no longer smooth.
+When a delay "jumps" from one delay-bin to the next, e.g. when a MT is moving away from the BS, the phases in the frequency domain representation of the channel will suddenly change as well.
+Multi-carrier communications systems with closed-loop channel adaption (e.g. OFDM, WiFi, LTE, etc.) will exhibit poor performance in this case.
+This method corrects this problem by approximating the "real" delay value by two delays at a fixed spacing.
+For example: when we assume that the required tap spacing is 5 ns (which corresponds to a sample-rate) and the distance between BS and MT is 10 m, the delay of the LOS path wou ns.
 However, the fixed tap spacing only allows values of 30 or 35 ns.
-This method approximate LOS delay by two taps (one at 30 and one at 35 ns) and linear interpolation of the path power.
-H in the frequency domain, the transition from one tap to the next is smooth.
-But note: this only wo h of the communication system is significantly less than the sample-rate.
-Input tap_spacing The spacing of the delay-bin in [seconds].
-Default: 5 ns verbose Enables (1, default) or disables (0) a progress bar.
-Output h_channel_quant A qd_channel object containing the approximated delays and channel coefficients chan_out = split_snap ( varargin ) Calling object Single object Description Splits channel obje cts based on snapshot indices. be used to split a channel object into sub-objects based on a list of snapshots.
-For be used to separate channels into LOS and NLOS parts.
-To split the channels, the can be used: cs = c.split(1:100, 101:2:200 ); This splits the channel object "c" into two sub-channels, the first containing the snapshots 1 to 100, and the second containing the snapshots 101 to 199 (at half resolution).
-Notes: Inputs must be scalar channel objects.
-If there is evaluation data in the par field, it will be split as well.
-This requires the field par.cluster_ind which determines the small-scale-fading averaging intervals.
-A running index (in the format "p001", "p002", etc.) is added to the channel name, so that the sub-channels can be identified.
-Input varargin A list of snapshot indices.
-The number of inputs determines the number of output channels.
-Output chan_out An array of handles to the split 'qd_channel' objects
+This method approx LOS delay by two taps (one at 30 and one at 35 ns) and linear interpolation of the path pow in the frequency domain, the transition from one tap to the next is smooth.
+But note: this when the handwidth of the communication system is significantly less than the sample-rate Input tap_spacing The spacing of the delay-bin in [seconds].
+Default: 5 ns max_no_taps Limits the maximum number of taps.
+By default, this number is infinite.
+If the input is provided, a mapping of paths to taps is done.
+If the maximum number of taps is too small to export all paths, only the paths with the strongest power are exported.
+Interpolation is done whenever possible, i.e., when there are sufficient taps. i_rxant A list of receive element indices.
+By default, all elements are exported. i_txant A list of transmit element indices.
+By default, all elements are exported. fix_taps An integer number from 0 to 3, indicating if same delays should be used for different antennas or snapshots.
+The options are: 0 Use different delays for each tx-rx pair and for each snapshot (default) 1 Use same delays for all antenna pairs and snapshots (least accurate) 2 Use same delays for all antenna pairs, but different delays for the snapshots 3 Use same delays for all snapshots, but different delays for each tx-rx pair verbose Enables (1, default) or disables (0) a progress bar.
+Output h_channel_quant A qd_channel object containing the approximated delays and channel coefficients